Applifier/kue/Redis.md

 Sorted Sets:
-  q:jobs                     -- Set of all job instance ids regardless of state. score is job priority q:jobs:inactive            -- Set of all inactive job instance ids. score is job priority q:jobs:active              -- Set of all inactive job instance ids. score is job priority q:jobs:<job type>:inactive -- Set of all inactive job instance ids for job type <type>. score is job priority q:jobs:<job type>:active   -- Set of all active job instance ids for job type <type>. score is job priority
+  q:jobs                     -- Set of all job instance ids regardless of state. score is job priority q:jobs:inactive            -- Set of all inactive job instance ids. score is job priority q:jobs:active              -- Set of all active job instance ids. score is job priority q:jobs:complete            -- Set of all completed job instance ids. score is job priority q:jobs:<job type>:inactive -- Set of all inactive job instance ids for job type <type>. score is job priority q:jobs:<job type>:active   -- Set of all active job instance ids for job type <type>. score is job priority q:jobs:<job type>:complete -- Set of all completed job instance ids for job type <type>. score is job priority

 Lists:
   q:<job type>:jobs          -- List of inactive job sequence ids